Can AI Detect Wash Trading? Evidence from NFTs

 \subsubsection{Research Questions}

-This paper seeks to bridge this gap by focusing on a specific segment of crypto markets: Non-Fungible Tokens (NFTs).
-These tokens are unique for their on-chain trading nature and inherent transaction transparency.
-NFTs are usually traded on decentralized exchanges, where every transaction is recorded on a public ledger, revealing comprehensive details including the identities (wallet addresses) of buyers and sellers.
-Such transparency facilitates a more direct analysis of trading patterns, better enabling the identification of practices like wash trading.
-Consequently, NFTs provide a distinct advantage in data transparency and pattern identification compared to traditional centralized exchanges.
-In particular, NFT data can help answer several interrelated questions:

 First, can we leverage increased NFT transparency to establish a more direct estimation method for wash trading levels?
-Relatedly, what effect does wash trading have on crypto prices and trader profits?
 Second, and perhaps more crucially, how do more direct estimation methods compare to indirect statistical approaches used in studies like \cite{cryptowashtrading}?
-Do the two methodologies align, and if discrepancies exist, is there a way to harmonize them?
+Do the two methodologies align, and if discrepancies exist, is there a way to reconcile them?